 Margaret Tait 100 is a year-long centenary celebration of the work of Scotland’s pioneering filmmaker and poet, Margaret Tait (1918–1999).
 The programme officially launches in November 2018 on the occasion of Tait’s birthday, and includes screenings, exhibitions, workshops, readings, new publishing, and commissioning opportunities for artists working with film.

 As part of Margaret Tait 100, ten short films will be commissioned in response to the legacy of Tait.
 The commissions will comprise five new works from established filmmakers including writer and director Mark Cousins; artist, filmmaker and musician Luke Fowler; and writer Ali Smith with artist and filmmaker Sarah Wood.
-A further five works will be commissioned via an open call process, details of which will be announced later in the year.
+A further five works will be commissioned via an open call process, details of which will be announced in early 2019.
 The first artist commissioned will be Luke Fowler.

 Margaret Tait (1918–1999) was born in Kirkwall on Orkney, Scotland.
 Tait qualified in medicine at Edinburgh University in 1941.
 From 1950 to 1952 she studied film at the Centro Sperimentale di Photographia in Rome.